moneyflo/FSKIL/README.md

 # Few-shot Keyword-incremental Learning with Total Calibration

-Few-shot class-incremental keyword spotting on Google Speech Commands v2.
+Few-shot class-incremental learning for keyword spotting on Google Speech Commands v2.
 Baseline only for now — total calibration will be integrated in a future update.

 ## Prerequisites